Authored by the expert who managed and guided the team behind the Dominican Republic Property Pack

 Which neighborhoods are most popular with expats in Cabarete right now?

-The top three Cabarete neighborhoods most popular with expats are Cabarete Center, Kite Beach, and Perla Marina, which combine beach lifestyle with the services and security expats typically seek.
+The three Cabarete neighborhoods most popular with expats are Cabarete Center, Ocean Dream, and Kite Beach, with Pro-Cab and Encuentro also very strong.

 Get to know the market before buying a property in Cabarete